jiahao42/jiahao42.github.io/index.md

 Currently Staff Engineer @Google.\
 My main theme is *writing code to do something on code*.
 For example, I write code...
 * to synthesize new code
-* to optimize existing code
+* to instrument and optimize existing code
 * to restore source code from compiled/obfuscated shenanigans
 * to discover vulnerabilities & identify malicious behavior in code